sara-sabr/ITStrategy/_pages/en/capabilities.md

 ### Section 9.
 WORK IN PROCESS LIMITS AND VISUAL MANAGEMENT

-*Description: Proirotize work, limit the amount of things that people are working on, and focus on getting a small number of high-prority tasks done.
-Learn about the principles of visual mangement to promote information sharing, get a common understanding of where the team is, and how to improve.*
+*Description: Prioritize work, limit the amount of things that people are working on, and focus on getting a small number of high-priority tasks done.
+Learn about the principles of visual management to promote information sharing, get a common understanding of where the team is, and how to improve.*

 Please rate how strongly you agree or disagree with the following statements.
 On my team: